 This is the main power button, which is used to apply or turn off the main system power only to the node it is connected to.
-Pressing this button removes the main power but keeps standby power supplied to the serverboard.
+Depressing this button removes the main power but keeps standby power supplied to the serverboard.
+Therefore, you must unplug the AC power cord from any external power source before servicing.
 This button has an LED built into it, which will illuminate when its node is powered on.